 This does mean taking Clarity of Will to cheese absorbs is now much more of a reality because you don’t really a lose a talent that meaningfully increases your total hps when you talent Clarity of Will.
 You’ll probably never make that choice unless absorbs break boss mechanics, but you also do not really lose much if you decide to talent Clarity of Will to soften spike damage on key targets.

 For 5 mans Discipline now has access to Shadow Covenant and Grace.
-This is extremely big deal for Affixes such as Grievous and Bursting.
+This is an extremely big deal for Affixes such as Grievous and Bursting.
 Now you can just Shadow Covenant a couple of times outside of combat, which does as much healing as a Shadow Mend on 5 people with no absorb drawback, with no downside of losing out on a powerful talent like Grace.
 Shadow Covenant + Grace basically fixes the problem Disc has in Mythic Dungeons by overpowering it with raw numbers.

 Clarity of Will + Grace has always been a thing in M+, but now you don’t miss out on talents like Halo and Purge the Wicked, which are much stronger HPS/DPS increases than Sanctuary.
 This is a nice overall buff for 5 man Discipline.